kitsunyan/intel-undervolt/README.md

 ### Daemon Mode

 Sometimes power and temperature limits could be reset by EC, BIOS, or something else.
-This behavior can be suppressed applying limits periodically. `intel-undervolt-loop.service` allows you to run the program in daemon mode which will apply limits with the specified interval.
-You can change the interval using `interval ${interval_in_milliseconds}` configuration paremeter.
+This behavior can be suppressed applying limits periodically.
+Some features like energy vesus performance preference switch work in daemon mode only.
+Use `intel-undervolt daemon` to run intel-undervolt in daemon mode, or use `intel-undervolt-loop.service`.
+You can change the interval using `interval ${interval_in_milliseconds}` configuration parameter.